Table of Contents

 Is Closure Really Necessary?

 Priya Chaphekar discusses this on the Bonobology community: In an age when people are breaking up on social networking sites, how important is face-to-face closure?
 Do we always need it?
 Therapists and psychologists believe that the absence of closure in a relationship can lead to feelings of pain and rejection.
-For this, the first step is to interpret the closure meaning for you.
+For this, the first step is to interpret the closure meaning for yourself.

 1. Need for distance

-To get closure from a breakup you need physical and emotional distance.
-That’s why the No Contact Rule is recommended in the wake of a break-up.
-You cannot heal and move on if you are still seeing the ex or are still physically and emotionally involved with them.
+To get closure from a breakup, you need physical and emotional distance.
+That’s why the No contact rule is recommended in the wake of a breakup.
+You cannot heal and move on if you are still seeing the ex, or are still physically and emotionally involved with them.

 You need to heal yourself and find closure, even if you don’t have a formal goodbye after a relationship ends.
 Shehnaz says, “Closure need not come from a face-to-face meeting.
 It is more a state of mind.”